 A common mistake made by government contractors is that they fail to meet the required certification requirement.
-The government often takes advantage of this mistake, even though it knows that when filing an appeal from a contracting officer’s final decision, you will more than likely get the appeal dismissed.
+The government often takes advantage of this mistake at the agency, even though it knows that when filing an appeal from a contracting officer’s final decision, you will more than likely get the appeal dismissed.

-After filing the appeal, the government will file a motion to dismiss the appeal for the court’s lack of jurisdiction.
-The agency will more than likely argue that the claims demand for payment was not a claim under the Contract Disputes Act.
+After filing the appeal, the government will immediately file a motion to dismiss the appeal for the court’s lack of jurisdiction.
+The agency will more than likely argue that your simple demand for payment was not a legal claim under the Contract Disputes Act requirements.

 Lack of claims certification and the contractor’s signature will more than likely cause the court to dismiss the case.